 So, that’s my student loan refinancing strategy.
 To quickly recap, I think most people should do the following two things in order to optimize their student loan refinancing:

 - First, refinance your student loans with SoFi and get a $100 signup bonus and access to all of the SoFi Events.
-When you refinance your student loans with SoFi, you’ll not only get a lower interest rate, you’ll also gain access to all of the SoFi member events, which can result in thousands of dollars worth of free stuff – way more than any other company offers.
+When you refinance your student loans with SoFi, you’ll not only get a lower interest rate than what you’re currently paying, you’ll also gain access to all of the SoFi member events, which can result in thousands of dollars worth of free stuff – way more than any other student loan refinancing company offers.
 Remember, you get to keep going to these events even after you’ve paid off your SoFi student loan, so it’s very worth it to refinance your student loans with SoFi at least once.
 Plus, you get $100 if you use my link.

-- Second, if you think you can get a lower interest rate, refinance your student loans using Credible to get a $200 signup bonus.
-If you refinance your student loans using Credible, you’ll get a $200 signup bonus.
-Student loan interest rates change pretty regularly – so it’s worth using Credible to see if there are lower rates out there.
-Plus, why not snag a little extra signup bonus money by refinancing again.
-Remember, even after you’ve refinanced your student loans, you’ll still be able to go to all the SoFi member events, so it’s in your interest to refinance your student loans again in order to get another signup bonus and possibly a lower rate.
+- Second, if you think you can get a lower interest rate, refinance your student loans using Credible to get a $300 signup bonus.
+Student loan interest rates change pretty regularly, so it’s worth using Credible to see if there are lower rates out there.
+Plus, why not snag a little extra signup bonus money by refinancing again?
+Remember, even after you’ve refinanced your student loans, you’ll still be able to go to all the SoFi member events, so it’s in your interest to refinance your student loans as many times as you need to in order to get another signup bonus and possibly a lower rate.

 Things To Remember When Refinancing Your Student Loans